 Fibrinogen is the main substrate for coagulation cascade and form a polymerized fibrin clot.
-Fibrinogen is a 340 kDa glycoprotein, consisting of three pairs of nonidentical polypeptide chains, A α , B β and γ , interconnected by disulfide bonds.
+Fibrinogen is a 340 kDa glycoprotein, consisting of three pairs of nonidentical polypeptide chains, Aa, Вβ interconnected by disulfide bonds.
 In the course of blood coagulation, fibrinogen, after the thrombin-induced cleavage of short fibrinopeptides A and B from the amino termini of α and β chains, is converted to fibrin monomers.
-The monomers thereafter interact spontaneously and form half - staggered protofibrils flowed by the laterally associated fibers.
+The monomers thereafter interact spontaneously and form half-staggered protofibrils flowed by the laterally associated fibers.
 The initial clot is stabilized by the formation of covalent cross-links in a reaction catalyzed by activated coagulation factor XIII.
-Fibrinogen and other plasma proteins can be covalently modified by Hcy or its thiolactone.
-Lysine homocysteinylation is a plausible mechanism for protein modification in vivo; and is likely an important pathogenic mechanism.
-Mass spectrometric analysis of fibrinogen treated with Hcy revealed twelve lysines that were homocysteinylated.
-Several of these are close to tissue plasminogen activator (tPA) and plasminogen binding sites.
-Moreover, lysines are major binding sites for fibrinolystic enzymes and are also sites of plasmin cleavage (Sauls et al. 2003, 2005, 2006 and 2007).
+Fibringen and other plasma proteins can be covalently modified by Heys or its thiolactone. homocysteinylation is a plausible mechanism for protein modification in vivo; and is likely an important pathogenic mechanism.
+Mass spectrometric analysis of fibrinogen treated with Hcys revealed twelve lysines that were homocysteinylated.
+Several of them are close to tissue plasminogen activator (tPA) and plasminogen binding sites.
+Moreover, lysines are major binding sites for fibrinolytic enzymes and are also sites of plasmin cleavage (Sauls et al. 2003, 2005, 2006, 2007).
 Sauls et al. (2007) suggest that homocysteinylation of lysine residues in fibrinogen may be linked to three important functional consequences.
 First, modification in the αC domain could alter the lateral association of fibers and thereby alter clot structure.
-Second, the alteration of the protein conformation may interfere with calcium binding, which could contribute to alterations in fibrin clot structure.
-Third, modification of lysine sites that are directly involved in fibrinolitic enzyme binding and activity could lead to increased resistance to fibrinolysis - the process by which a fibrin clot is dissolved.
-Recent reports showed that compounds with thiol groups enhance plasma factor XIII-mediated fibrinogen cross linking.
-Since Hcy-SH is involved in oxide-reduction reactions or disulfide exchange reactions, it is possible that some components of fibrin formation such as fibringen and coagulation factor XIII can be altered.
-Lauricella et al. (2002 and 2006) observed that clots formed from human plasma incubated in vitro with Hcy have been more compact structure, with shorter and more frequently branched fibers, than those formed in the absence of Hcy.
-Harpel et al. (1992) showed that Hcy enhances the binding of lipoprotein(a) to fibrin, and this results may suggest a biochemical relationship between thiol compound metabolism, thrombosis and atherogenesis.
+Second, the alteration of the protein conformation may interfere with calcium binding. which could contribute to alterations in fibrin clot structure.
+Third, modification of lysine sites that are directly involved in fibrinolytic enzyme binding and activity could lead to increased resistance to fibrinolysis the process by which a fibrin clot is dissolved.
+Recent reports showed that compounds with thiol groups enhance plasma factor XIII-mediated fibrinogen crosslinking.
+Since Hcys-SH is involved in oxide-reduction reactions or disulfide exchange reactions, it is possible that some components of fibrin formation such as fibrinogen and coagulation factor XIII can be altered.
+Lauricella et al. (2002, 2006) observed that clots formed from human plasma incubated in vitro with Hcys have a more compact structure, with shorter and more frequently branched fibers, than those formed in the absence of Hcys.
+Harpel et al. (1992) showed that Hcys enhances the binding of lipoprotein(a) to fibrin, and this results may suggest a biochemical relationship between thiol compound metabolism, thrombosis and atherogenesis.